 Pope John XXIII

-Pope John XXIII, born Angelo Giuseppe Roncalli, was the head of the Catholic Church from 28 October 1958 until his death on 3 June 1963.
-He is best known for convening the Second Vatican Council, commonly known as Vatican II, which brought significant reforms to the Church.
-Although not a prolific author in the traditional sense, his encyclicals, such as 'Mater et Magistra' and 'Pacem in Terris,' and other writings have had a profound impact on Catholic doctrine and the broader Christian world.
+Pope John XXIII, born Angelo Giuseppe Roncalli, was the head of the Catholic Church and sovereign of the Vatican City State from 1958 to 1963.
+He is best known for convening the Second Vatican Council, which brought significant changes to the Church.

 Books